mukulgahlott/Water-Drink-Reminder-Application/README.md

 ## Contributing

-    Aser can retrive how much he shoud drink water in a day to be hidrated And also set the timer in how much time he want an notification reminder for him self
+    User can retrive how much he shoud drink water in a day to be hidrated And also set the timer in how much time he want an notification reminder for him self